-So to truly immerse myself in French culture and make my shopping a little easier, I went for it bought a red Rolser chariot de course this weekend.
-Our new house is right next to the marche and close to the supermarket and I figured it was about time to ditch the grocery bags and look more French.
-But I can’t help but think these carts are for people who are 80+ years old.
+So to truly immerse myself in French culture and make my shopping a little easier, I went for it bought a red Rolser shopping trolley this past weekend.
+Our new house is right next to the marché and close to the supermarket and I figured it was about time to ditch the grocery bags and look more French.
+But I can’t help but think these French shopping carts are for people who are 80+ years old.

 But something tells me the Whole Foods back home in the U.S. doesn’t have these things.
 Instead, they sell all kinds of chic grocery bags and NOT chic carts.
 Rolser shopping trolley styles are pretty trendy, so maybe that will change in the coming years.

 Anyway, I think I’ve crossed over.
 Not sure if I’ve crossed over to being more French or more like an old lady with my granny cart.
 But I love my French shopping trolley and have ho shame in using it.
 When in Rome and all….